 Data integration in our current system of scientific information interchange is mostly left to the data consumer.
 Until recently, the most common approach was has been for an investigator to collect various datasets and integrate them into a single database that was used for some analysis; some small part of the data might get published, and the compiled dataset was subsequently committed to oblivion.
 Centralized data aggregation schemes have also been developed and deployed, but rarely outlive project funding or are not maintained and rapidly grow stale due to out-of-date data or use of retired technology.
 A tremendous amount of effort has been made towards developing systems to promote the management of data such that it may be reused without having to repeat the same integration and cleanup processes over and over.

 The path adopted for the Geoscience Information Network to simplify data access and promote reuse is to develop standard formats and access protocols used to deliver common data sets (e.g. borehole temperature data, heat flow measurements) to consumers.
 The onus of data maintenance is shifted towards organizations that are tasked with data management and preservation.
-By documenting data schema, encoding formats and practices for vocabulary usage, data can be put into the ‘data integration’ format when it is made available on the web.
+By documenting data schema, encoding formats and practices for vocabulary usage, data can be put into the ‘data integration’ format, or ‘information exchanges’ when it is made available on the web.
 Because of its enhanced utility in a standardized format, management and preservation of the data are more strongly motivated.

-This requires education of the data providers/publishers on the use of the integration formats, but results in a larger community of IT personnel who know how to get data into and out of the integration format.
+This requires education of the data providers/publishers on the use of theinformation exchanges, but results in a larger community of IT personnel who know how to get data into and out of the information exchanges.
 Mapping data into an interchange format is likely to be done more accurately by those who originate the data working in conjunction with data managers who understand the interchange formats.
 The net effect is a greater likelihood that the federated information system using the documented interchange formats will outlast any particular researcher, data provider, project, or agency.
 HTML on HTTP, NetCDF, and XML are examples of data integration formats that have achieved wide usage and long term usefulness.

 The use of schema and encoding specifically designed for data integration and interchange means data producers and consumers can continue to use internal data formats that are optimized for their business requirements.
 Use of the community interchange formats reduces the amount of work required because only one transformation from internal to interchange format has to be engineered for each interchange format in use.

 Data integration by providers introduces additional costs into the data delivery process, and this cost dictates that there must be consideration of the benefits obtained.
 For data that are not provided using documented interchange formats, detailed metadata describing the schema and encoding of the data will be necessary to enable reuse.
-The NGDS steering committees will need to develop policies to determine what data should be presented in the data integration format (along with any other formats that the data publisher wants to use), and what data are specialized to a degree that data integration by the providers is not warranted.
+The NGDS steering committees orignially developed information exchanges based on input from experts in the geothermal community, but now that process has moved to the broader community.
+Policies regarding defining new, relevant information exchanges and determining what data should be presented in and in what formats,as well as what data are specialized to a degree that data integration by the providers is not warranted for the broader system are determined by the users of the system.
 Criteria for such decisions will likely include how many providers have a particular kind of data, how often that kind of data are known or expected to be used, the cost of obtaining or reproducing the data, and the expected useful lifetime of the data.

 Requirements